Overlap in Observational Studies with High-Dimensional Covariates: Abstract

 \section{Abstract}

-Causal inference in observational settings typically rests on a pair of identifying assumptions: first, unconfoundedness, and second, covariate overlap, also known as positivity or common support.
-Investigators often argue that unconfoundedness is more plausible when more covariates are included in the analysis.
+Estimating causal effects under exogeneity hinges on two key assumptions: unconfoundedness and overlap.
+Researchers often argue that unconfoundedness is more plausible when more covariates are included in the analysis.
 Less discussed is the fact that covariate overlap is more difficult to satisfy in this setting.
-In this paper, we explore the implications of overlap in high-dimensional observational studies, arguing that these assumptions are stronger than investigators likely realize.
+In this paper, we explore the implications of overlap in observational studies with high-dimensional covariates and formalize curse-of-dimensionality argument, suggesting that these assumptions are stronger than investigators likely realize.
 Our key innovation is to explore how strict overlap restricts global discrepancies between the covariate distributions in the treated and control populations.
-In our main result, we derive explicit bounds on the average imbalance in covariate means under strict overlap.
-Importantly, these bounds become more restrictive as the dimension grows large.
+Exploiting results from information theory, we derive explicit bounds on the average imbalance in covariate means under strict overlap and show that these bounds become more restrictive as the dimension grows large.
 We discuss how these implications interact with assumptions and procedures commonly deployed in observational causal inference, including sparsity and trimming.